jmsmdy/sound-parse/README.md

 We hope in the future to expand the features we can extract / parse from an input audio file.

-In addition, we only tested with notes quantized to a fixed grid.
-Rhythmic irregularities may throw off note detection.
-In the future, we hope to integrate note onset detection pre-processing to allow better detection of notes not falling exactly on a quantized grid.

 ### Training

-Training was completed over the course of a few days on Google Cloud Platform.
-This was done ad hoc, training parts of the neural network at a time, using single notes at first, then training with examples with more and more complexity once basic single-note detection was sufficiently accurate.
+Training was completed over the course of a few hours on a local machine.
+The loss is based on "cosine similarity", which experimentally performed better than mean squared error or note-wise binary cross-entropy.

 ### Reuslts

-After training, the network was able to accurately reconstruct both note and intensity information on test data.
+After training, the network was able to accurately reconstruct the original piano roll notation, with only slight errors in note onset.

 ![results](results.jpg)

-Caveat: this should be taken with a grain of salt, since test data was constructed using the same samples and with the same quantization as training data.
+Caveat: this should be taken with a grain of salt, since test data was constructed using the same samples as training data, so it is not clear how well this would generalize.